groue/GRMustache/Guides/runtime_patterns.md

 **Ad-Hoc Properties Benefits**: Done in five minutes, mostly spent in Xcode user interface.

 **Ad-Hoc Properties Drawbacks**: The template can not be tested without a full-blown Person and Pet object graph.
-The Pet class now has a property dedicated to a Mustache template it should know nothing about, the separation of concerns advocated by MVC has been trampled over.
+The Pet class now has a property dedicated to a Mustache template it should know nothing about: the separation of concerns advocated by MVC has been trampled over.

 If hell doesn't burn too much, here is how you could do it: